Nick Marshall

-Nicholas Deshawn Marshall Sr. (born June 30, 1992) is an American football cornerback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was signed as an undrafted free agent by the Jacksonville Jaguars of the National Football League (NFL), following the 2015 NFL Draft.
+Nicholas Deshawn Marshall Sr. (born June 30, 1992) is an American professional football cornerback.
+He was signed as an undrafted free agent by the Jacksonville Jaguars of the National Football League (NFL), following the 2015 NFL draft.
 He played college football at Auburn as a quarterback and was the Tigers' starter from 2013 to 2014.
-He also played for the New York Jets.
+He also played for the New York Jets and Saskatchewan Roughriders.

-Early years
+Early life

 Marshall was born in Pineview, Georgia, the son of Phillip Marshall and Shalena Cliett, and attended high school at Wilcox County High School in Rochelle, Georgia.
 He was a three-sport star in basketball, football and track.
 He was named the boys basketball AP Class A player of the year twice.
 In football, he led Wilcox County to the Class A championship as a junior, while passing for 2,956 yards and 32 touchdowns.
 He was named the Class A Offensive Player of the Year as well as a part of the PrepStar All-American team, SuperPrep All-Dixie team, and Atlanta Journal-Constitution "Super 11" team.
 As a freshman, he joined the school's track & field team, and with only two weeks of training, he qualified for the state finals in the high jump by leaping 1.78 meters (5-10) at the Region 2A Boys Meet.
 At the Georgia Class A State Meet, he finished fifth in the high jump, recording a career-best leap of 1.93 meters (6-4).
 After that meet, he never competed in track again.

 Marshall decided on going to the University of Georgia for college because he was offered the opportunity to play both basketball and football.

 College career

 Marshall began his college career in 2011 as a cornerback for the University of Georgia.

 Marshall and two teammates were dismissed from the team for an unspecified "violation of team rules."
+This incident was reported at the time, and later confirmed by Marshall, to be stealing money from a teammate’s dorm room.

 Marshall transferred to Garden City Community College where he was the starting quarterback in 2012 and led the team to a 7–4 record while scoring 37 touchdowns (19 rushing, 18 passing), passing for 3,142 yards, and becoming the team’s leading rusher with 1,095 yards.
 After one season with Garden City Community College, Marshall then transferred to Auburn with the hope of playing quarterback.